mepp/autochimp/readme.txt

 == Special Notes ==

 1)  MailChimp, like all other major email campaign managers, sends newly subscribed members a confirmation email.
 So, you must wait until the new subscriber receives, accepts, and confirms the new subscription before you see them appear in your mailing list.
 AutoChimp will trigger the confirmation email right away.
+However, this can all be bypassed by checking the "Bypass double opt-in" checkbox.

 2)  Updating your mailing list when a user changes their profile has the potential to be problematic.
 If you have alternate UIs or non-standard ways of updating users, then the correct sequence of calls may not happen and, as a result, the subscribed user will not be found in your MailChimp mailing list.
 This is because there is the notion of an old email and a new email.
 The old email must be fetched before the new email and if the plugin doesn't correctly pick up the old email, then it will be impossible to update a member.
 The old email is fetched when the user's profile page is displayed.
 The new email is saved when the user commits the update.